Bernard-LTW/unit4_project/README.md

 ## Proposed Solution

 Considering the client's requirements, an adequate solution would be social-media styled website that can store data inside a database.
 The most common tools for web development are Javascript, HTML, CSS[^8]but Javascript is a client-side language, which means that code is executed on the user's browser.
 This can make it vulnerable to attacks like cross-site scripting (XSS).
 To remedy this, Python would be an adequate programming language for that as it is not a client-side language, open sourced, mature and excells at memory management[^2].
-To host the webiste, Flask would be an adequate choice as it is highly scalable, making it fit to the client's need for a school use website without overcomplicating resources[^3].For the database, SQLite would be a good fit as the data we are fitting is not very large in number and SQLite, with its embedded,serverless nature[^4], can reduce the use of computing resources while running the website, not to mention higher speeds.
+To host the webiste, Flask would be an adequate choice as it is highly scalable, making it fit to the client's need for a school use website without overcomplicating resources[^3].For the database, SQLite would be a good fit as the data we are fitting is not very large and SQLite, with its embedded,serverless nature[^4], can reduce the use of computing resources while running the website, not to mention higher speeds.
 To interface with the SQLAlchemy is the choice to go as it has improved performance and is protected against security attacks[^5].
 As for the user interface for the website, Bootstrap 5 is recommended for its dynamic scaling abilites to scale automatically for different devices[^6].To keep the website and their users secure, JSON web tokens are used because they are resistant to security attacks[^7] and can prevent malicious users from modifying the key to access unauthorized content.

 [^2]: Python Geeks.
 “Advantages of Python: Disadvantages of Python.”
 Python Geeks, 26 June 2021, https://pythongeeks.org/advantages-disadvantages-of-python
 [^3]: “6 Reasons Why Flask Is Better Framework for Web Application Development.” *Able*, https://able.bio/hardikshah/6-reasons-why-flask-is-better-framework-for-web-application-development--cd398f73.